Snapr/android-fx/README.md

 	}

 The expected format for `TIMESTAMP` is `2013-03-08 16:42:54 -0800`, which is parsed at startup of the module using the following pattern: `yyyy-MM-dd HH:mm:ss Z`.
 Failing to comply with this format will break the logic around when a sticker of filter may become available to the user.

 Also note that:

 - the `hidden` flag will override the `locked` setting.
 In other words, if a filter or sticker is flagged as both locked and hidden, it will simply not show up to the user.
 - the `locked` flag cannot be set without an appropriate `unlock_message`.
 - dates are optional.

 Specifying the settings for a specific filter or sticker at runtime (i.e. if an effect item should be unlocked because the user reached a certain number of points), is done by mapping the `slug` of the item to a `SnaprSetting` instance.
-The latter is a simple POJO that wraps the various settings that can be made and is also used for static settings declared in Json.
+The latter is a simple POJO that wraps around the various settings that can be made and is also used for static settings declared in json.

 It's up to the parent app to instantiate a `Map<String, SnarpSetting>` to hold the settings that should be applied at runtime.
 Generally, we'd recommend to use a `HashMap`, for fast lookups and to allow serialization.
 Internally, the app will convert other implementations to a `HashMap`, which guarantees that only one setting will ever exist for a specific filter or sticker.

 Example for constructing runtime settings for a filter or sticker: